mitchvm/tabnav/README.md

 3. Pipe: `|`
 3. Tab: `   `

 You can also specify a particular delimiter to use (when not in an Advanced CSV or Rainbow CSV syntax) with the ["Set CSV delimiter"](#other-commands) command.
+Note that a space cannot be used as the delimiter for the built-in CSV context.

 Finally, if all other methods of determining the delimiter fail, TabNav uses a comma as the default delimiter.